MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 The next section of the report is named **Model performance**.
 It shows how the model performed, based on the data that was received.
 It provides the following information:

 -	You can use the slider above the chart (labeled "20" in the following screenshot) to select the risk score threshold that you want to analyze.
 Any transaction where the score is more than the threshold will be recommended for rejection.
 -	The chart (labeled "21") represents the receiver operating characteristic (ROC) curve.
 It shows the percentage of rejected transactions that have chargebacks (y-axis) versus the percentage of rejected legitimate transactions, also known as false positives (x-axis).
 This data is charted by transaction count on the left and transaction value on the right.
 The chart will always be a curve.
 However, notice how steeply the curve climbs, because the steepness indicates a high rate of fraud detection that involves a low number of false positives, which is the ultimate outcome.
 In an ideal scenario, you will observe a false positive rate of 1 percent.
 However, the actual rate depends on the cost of the loss of one item.
-Here is an example:
+For example:

     -	You're protecting a product that sells for $1,000, and your profit margin is $250.
     -	The cost of allowing a fraudulent transaction is $1,000 if you, as the merchant, are liable for fraud (as is often the case for online "card not present" transactions).